 For simplicity’s sake (and for the sake of not having to try to remember everything I’ve watched this year) I’m going to limit this list to movies that came out this year, which means only stuff I saw in theaters plus Zootopia.
-And since that only totals six movies, I’m going to go chronologically rather than ranking them.
+And since that only totals seven movies, I’m going to go chronologically rather than ranking them.

 Captain America: Civil War